WAG 13-02-00: Budgeting

 1. Multiply the SNAP household's net monthly income by 30%.
 Round up to the next dollar if the answer ends in 1 through 99 cents.

-2. Subtract the whole dollar amount from the maximum monthly benefit amount for the unit's size.
-Use the table below for the maximum monthly benefit amount for the unit size.
+2. Subtract the whole dollar amount from the maximum monthly benefit amount for the household's size.
+Use the table below for the maximum monthly benefit amount for the household size.

 This amount is the SNAP household's monthly benefit amount.